-Jon joined Northeast Wilderness Trust in 2017 to serve as Executive Director.
-Prior to joining our team, he served as the Executive Director of the Montezuma Land Conservancy in the Four Corners region of Colorado.
-During his time at Montezuma Land Conservancy, he completed 23 conservation easement transactions that protected over 13,000 acres and also lead the organization in expanding its mission through the implementation of outdoor-focused educational programming.
-Joining NWT is a return to New England for Jon and his family.
+Jon is the Executive Director of the Northeast Wilderness Trust.
+Prior to joining our team, he was the Executive Director of the Montezuma Land Conservancy in the Four Corners region of Colorado.
+During his time at Montezuma Land Conservancy, he protected over 13,000 acres.
+Joining the Wilderness Trust is a return to New England for Jon and his family.
 He earned a Masters in Environmental Law and Policy and a Juris Doctor from Vermont Law School.
 In his spare time, Jon enjoys hiking and long distance backpacking and has completed the Long Trail.
-Upon trading the dry desert canyon country of the Four Corners for New England, he looks forward to many years of exploring the Northern Forest’s wild areas.
+Jon also serves on the board of Vermont Parks Forever.

 Shelby received her master’s degree from the University of Vermont’s field naturalist program, and holds a bachelors in environmental engineering from Rensselaer Polytechnic Institute.
 A Vermont native, she has also lived and worked in the Adirondacks, California, the Caribbean, Wyoming, and West Africa, where she served a term in the US Peace Corps.
 In her free time Shelby enjoys hiking far away from trails, swimming in mountain streams, and identifying mysterious plants, fungi, and slime molds.